kwabenadarkwa/TypeTerminal/README.md

 - [x] change the things that are supposed to be enums to enums
 - [ ] check on renaming of something that don't make sense
+- [ ] remove some of the functions that only call other functions
-- [ ] Create a large model to house all other models (Reference our lord and saviour Primeagen)
+- [ ] Create a large model to house all other models